Springfield Veterans Cemetery

 The interment service is a traditional graveside service although it is held in the committal shelter.
-The shelter provides ample pew seating for the immediate family and is large enough to provide inclement weather protection for numerous service attendees.
-A podium and public address system is provided for the clergy or ceremony speaker.
+The shelter allows for ample seating for the immediate family and is large enough to provide inclement weather protection for numerous service attendees.
+A podium is provided for the clergy or ceremony speaker.
 The rendering of military honors for the Veteran is then performed in the committal shelter plaza area.
 Following the service, cemetery personnel escort the deceased to the assigned plot or columbarium niche and complete the interment.

 5201 S. Southwood Road

 Phone: (417) 823-3944